semuconsulting/pynmeagps/README.md

 1. `gpxtracker.py` illustrates a simple CLI tool to convert an NMEA data dump to a `*.gpx` track file using pynmeagps.NMEAReader.

+1. `/webserver/gpsstreamer.py` illustrates a simple HTTP web server wrapper around a threaded pynmeagps streaming and parsing service.
+To use, cd to the `/examples/webserver` folder, execute the `gpsstreamer.py` module and direct your browser to http://localhost:8080.

 ## <a name="extensibility">Extensibility</a>

 The NMEA protocol is principally defined in the modules `nmeatypes_*.py` as a series of dictionaries.
 Additional message types